How a 45-Person Construction Firm Freed Their IT Lead to Focus on Growth

 What would you do differently?

 This case study is anonymized to protect client confidentiality.
 Details have been adjusted for privacy while preserving the accuracy of the engagement’s scope, timeline, and outcomes.
-If you are a current Fusion client interested in sharing your experience, contact us.
+If you’re a current Fusion client interested in sharing your experience, contact us.

-If your business does not have internal IT staff and needs a fully outsourced solution, see Fusion’s fully managed IT services.
+If your business doesn’t have internal IT staff and needs a fully outsourced solution, see Fusion’s fully managed IT services.

 Fusion Computing has provided managed IT, cybersecurity, and AI consulting to Canadian businesses since 2012.
 Led by a CISSP-certified team, Fusion supports organizations with 10 to 150 employees from Toronto, Hamilton, and Metro Vancouver.